aaayush2604/EYE_IN_THE_SKY-final/README.md

 ![Alt text](2-1.png)

-On getting the object detection to work you can close the server by clicking on  "Shut Down Server"
+On getting the object detection to work you can close the server by clicking on  "Shut Down Server" visible in the "detect/home" page